 For more information on the retail market see Retail Foods GAIN report.

-Hotel, Restaurant and Tourist Industry
+Hotel, Restaurant, and Tourist Industry

 The Chilean food service industry is closely linked to the hospitality and tourism sector and has grown consistently in the last decade.
 Unfortunately, the COVID-19 pandemic had a major impact on the Chilean hotel and restaurant industry (HRI) as international travel to Chile and sanitary restrictions forced the temporary and permanent closure of many HRI businesses.
+For restaurants, online ordering developed from being almost insignificant in 2019 to representing 23 percent of value in 2022.
+This means to be successful, restaurants now need to be able to develop an attractive online presence.

 Despite the general negative economic impact of the COVID-19 pandemic, Chile still offers excellent opportunities for U.S. food and beverage exports, especially for those U.S. companies seeking to initiate or expand exports to Chile’s retail and HRI sectors.
 Chilean consumers appreciate U.S. food and beverage products as they are considered high quality.